basho/riak_dt/README.md

     curl -X POST localhost:8094/counters/a/increment -d"10"
     curl localhost:809[1-4]/counters/a

-You can decrement a counter too:
+You can decrement a counter, too:

     curl -X POST localhost:8092/counters/a/decrement
     curl localhost:809[1-4]/counters/a